-Psychotherapy, also called counseling or “therapy,” is an effective frontline treatment for mental health and substance use issues.1 Therapy is usually provided by licensed psychologists, social workers, and counselors in one to two hour sessions.
-Many individuals who receive therapy see positive changes in their mood, thinking patterns, behaviors, relationships, and ability to function.2,3,4
+Psychotherapy, also called counseling or simply “therapy,” can be an effective treatment for mental health and substance use issues.1 Therapy is usually provided by licensed psychologists, social workers, and counselors in one-hour sessions.
+Many people who receive therapy see positive changes in their mood, thinking patterns, behaviors, relationships, and ability to function.2,3,4

 Therapy can provide benefits that are equal or greater than the benefits of some medication alone.
 The benefits in therapy can also happen faster, last longer, and come with fewer side effects than medication.2,4 These outcomes strongly depend on the individual, the seriousness of the disorder being treated, and the relationship between the licensed therapist and the client.